pubnub/pubnub-api/README.md

-# PubNub - Simple Real-time Communications API
+# PubNub - Real-time Communications
-## Publish and Subscribe / One-to-Many / One-to-One / Platform Ubiquitous Cloud
+- Publish and Subscribe Always-on Socket Cloud
+- One-to-Many / One-to-One / Platform Ubiquitous Cloud
+- Global Distribution Cloud Network
+- Optimized for Mobile and Web

 PubNub is a client-to-client push service in the cloud.
 Connect Everything to Everything.